-- Official ASRC letters - Official ASRC internal documents (with a smaller header to leave more room for text) - ASRC Agendas/Minutes (which uses the internal document header)
+- Official ASRC letters - Official ASRC internal documents (with a smaller header to leave more room for text) - ASRC Agendas/Minutes (which use the internal document header)

-Examples of the letter template and the internal document template, as used to create an Agenda, are shown below.

-The Agenda template, shown below, uses automatic numbering of Microsoft Word heading styles, as opposed to a numbered list.
+Examples of the letter template and the internal document template, as used to create an Agenda template and Minutes template and meeting sign-in, are shown below.
+The Agenda and Minutes templates, shown below, use automatic numbering of Microsoft Word heading styles, as opposed to a numbered list.
 Unlike a numbered list, this allows typing an unlimited number of plain paragraphs between the headings.
 It is a simple matter to replace the word "Agenda" with "Minutes," change the projected start and end times to the actual ones, and add a table under "Participant Roll Call" to record the attendance.